 - Gnawed wiring

-- Open cabinets, pantries, and look behind appliances for any of these signs
+- Open cabinets and pantries and look behind appliances for any of these signs

-Bed bugs are not as likely to be an issue in homes that are for sale.
+These are not as likely to be an issue in homes that are for sale.
 Infestations typically leave with belongings (beds, sofas, etc.).
-However, if you are purchasing a townhome or condominium that shares walls with other units, you could ask the property management about previous bed bug problems.
+However, if you are purchasing a condo or townhouse that shares walls with other units, you could ask the property manager if they’ve had prior reports of bed bug problems.

 Your best bet is to use a qualified home inspector.
 Ask them to let you know of any potential pest problems or conditions that may be conducive to pest issues, such as moisture leaks.
 You can also ask your realtor if it is possible to have Western inspect your potential new home before you buy.
-This will ensure that you can keep your new home free of pests for many years to come.
+This will ensure that you’re not investing in a home with costly, hidden pest problems.